History of Suresnes: Occupation

-The “Relève”, or STO, was set up to send workers to Germany, in exchange for the release of French prisoners.
+The "Relève", or STO, was set up to send workers to Germany, in exchange for the release of French prisoners.
 On October 2, 1942, the census of Frenchmen deemed suitable for this task began.
-Propaganda was rife, for example in Le Petit Parisien on November 30, 1942: “The young mechanics' center in Suresnes, a breeding ground for up-and-coming specialists.
+Propaganda was rife, for example, in Le Petit Parisien on November 30, 1942: "The young mechanics' center in Suresnes, a breeding ground for up-and-coming specialists.
 Suresnes, a stone's throw from the guinguettes, the quai de Puteaux.
-To the strains of a marching song, a group of young apprentices, in columns of three, black jackets and pants, leave the factory.
+To the strains of a marching song, a group of young apprentices, in columns of three, in black jackets and pants, leave the factory.
 Voluntary discipline, a spirit of solidarity, and a sense of duty are the laws of the community.
 After three months' training, the young people leave for Germany as specialists; after a further three months' work in a German factory, their commitment will be valid for the next shift."

-On Sunday, April 4, 1943, as the Longchamp racecourse reopened, it was bombed by Allied aircraft, targeting the anti-aircraft guns installed on the racecourse, which retaliated but one of their guns was hit.
+On Sunday, April 4, 1943, as the Longchamp racecourse reopened, it was bombed by Allied aircraft, targeting the anti-aircraft guns installed on the racecourse, which retaliated, but one of their guns was hit.
 Aviation bombs then fell on the racecourse, killing six people and injuring numerous walkers and turf enthusiasts.
-Thirty members of the Suresnes emergency teams went to the scene with the Red Cross to help with the rescue work, taking the wounded to the Foch hospital in horse-drawn carriages.
+Thirty members of the Suresnes emergency teams went to the scene with the Red Cross to assist with the rescue, taking the wounded to the Foch hospital in horse-drawn carriages.
 Bombs also fell in Suresnes.
 There were no casualties in the town center, but many shop windows were smashed.
 Other bombs fell in the woods.